7-Up Membership Award

 Chapters that complete a National Program can apply for recognition at the state level.
 Chapters can submit multiple projects in each category however, each project can only be submitted in one Program area.
 Chapters who complete this application will be recognized with a name tag ribbon at SLC.
 The top application in each National Program category will be recognized on stage at SLC during the Business and Recognition session.
 Chapters who participate in the National Program Award process will receive additional recognition.
 Due date: March 1.

 Recognizes chapters who have excelled in planning and implementing an exemplary public relations campaign to increase public awareness of Family, Career and Community Leaders of America and Family and Consumer Sciences Education.
-Additional information on this award can be found on the News and Media page of the National FCCLA website.
+Additional information about this award can be found on the Adviser Awards page of the National FCCLA website.